kintohub/kintohub-docs/docs/kintoblocks.md

 ### Points to remember about Creating a Website

 - You can use static files, with an `index.html` file for entry.
-- If you have a website that needs to be build, like a project built in NPM, you will have to add a `Dockerfile` to your repo.
+- If you have a website that needs to be built, like a project built in NPM, you will have to add a `Dockerfile` to your repo.
 An example dockerfile for this can be found [here](/docs/docker-examples)

 ## Tagging a commit